 Dynamics 365 Business Central started in 1987.
 It went through more than 30 years of development.
 As compared to SAP Business One that started in 1996 and SAP Business ByDesign in 2007.

 Dynamics 365 Business Central has about twice as many add-on solutions as compared to SAP Business One.
-So, it can acquire many functionalities that cover requirements from many industries without the need for customizations.
+So, it can acquire many functionalities that cover requirements from many industries without the need for customisations.

 More Options for Deployment

-Unlike SAP Business One which is mainly an on-premise ERP and SAP Business ByDesign as a pure cloud ERP, Dynamics 365 Business Central is designed for cloud and also can deploy as an on-premise solution.
+Unlike SAP Business One, which is mainly an on-premise ERP and SAP Business ByDesign as a pure cloud ERP, Dynamics 365 Business Central is designed for cloud and also can deploy as an on-premise solution.

 There are about twice as many implementation partners in Singapore for Dynamics 365 Business Central as compared to SAP Business One and Business ByDesign combined.
 So, there is a larger pool of Dynamics 365 Business Central consultant resources in Singapore as compared to many other ERPs.